Environmental Commitment: PFAS

 Short-Term Stormwater Characterization and Phase 3 investigation data were summarized and submitted to EGLE.
 Findings were consistent with prior investigations showing a significant clay layer with PFAS values decreasing with depth and distance from the FFTA.

-Amid the COVID-19 pandemic, the Ford Airport was one of several Michigan airports to apply for grant funding from the Michigan Department of Transportation - Office of Aeronautics.
+Amid the COVID-19 pandemic, GFIA was one of several Michigan airports to apply for grant funding from the Michigan Department of Transportation - Office of Aeronautics.

 The grant work plan recommended the continuation of soil and shallow groundwater testing at several locations on Airport property, including the FFTA.
 This data will advance the overall conceptual site model.